Azure/reliable-web-app-pattern-dotnet/README.md

 ![architecture diagram](./assets/icons/reliable-web-app-dotnet-1.1.svg)

 -	Cost efficiency: The hub acts as a central point for shared resources, promoting cost-effective resource reuse.
 For instance, Azure Bastion is a shared service in the hub, providing secure and cost-effective remote access without the need for separate deployments for each application.
 -	Traffic control and security: Network traffic is managed and secured using Network Security Groups and Route tables in each subnet, creating secure boundaries for Azure resources.
-Private endpoints add an extra layer of security, and a Jump Host within the hub allows for deployment within these boundaries, maintaining local IP access to resources.
+Private endpoints add an extra layer of security, and a Jump Host allows for deployment within these boundaries, maintaining local IP access to resources.
 -	Network integration: The topology supports network integrations for data transfer across applications and hybrid scenarios.
 While the reference architecture doesn't include ExpressRoute or Azure VPN Gateway, these should be considered for applications requiring hybrid network connections.

 ## Workflow